blackchip-org/retro-cs/doc/pacman.md

 ### Registers

-When starting the machine, if the inputs have not been hooked up yet (joysticks, buttons, coin slots), the IN0 and IN1 registers should be set to sane values.
+If the inputs have not been hooked up yet when starting the machine (joysticks, buttons, coin slots), the IN0 and IN1 registers should be set to sane values.

-- IN0: 0xbf
+- IN0: `0xbf`
-- IN1: 0xff
+- IN1: `0xff`

 Leaving these values as zero will boot to the testing screen instead of the game.
 If set improperly, the demo game in attract mode will crash and end up showing one of the level transition animations.